 WARNING: Tests that require sedation or anesthesia like radiographs, endoscopy, BAL, or TTW (a wash or lavage) should be modified or placed on hold till the patient status is improved.

 Aspiration Pneumonia in Bulldogs and French Bulldogs TREATMENT:

-Oxygen supplementation might be initially required as part of a stabilizing treatment of your french bulldog puppy (oxygen cage or nasal canula).
+Oxygen supplementation might be initially required as part of a stabilizing treatment of your French bulldog puppy (oxygen cage or nasal cannula).

 IV fluid administration to help maintain hydration and administer drugs.

-rest, preferably in a cage, away from other animals or active children is essential for a speedy recovery of your bulldog puppy.
+Rest, preferably in a cage, away from other animals, or active children is essential for the speedy recovery of your bulldog puppy.

 Nebulization is critical for bulldog puppies with aspiration pneumonia.
-Alternatively, you can use your shower as a steam room.
+Alternatively, you can use your shower’s hot water as a steam room.

 Quality Food and quality nutritional support are critical

 Aspiration Pneumonia in Bulldogs and French Bulldog SURGERY:

 If your bulldog puppy suffers from Brachycephalic Syndrome such as Stenotic Nares and/or Elongated Soft Palate you must have those conditions surgically repaired as soon as possible (as early as 8 months old).